KoesGroup/Snakemake_plant_methylSeekR/README.md

 Snakemake pipeline made for reproducible analysis of paired-end Illumina bisulfite-seq data Mapping and methylation calling is done with the tool [BSseeker2](https://guoweilong.github.io/BS_Seeker2/index.html).
-Identification of regions of low or no methylation is based on [MethylSeekR](https://bioconductor.org/packages/release/bioc/html/MethylSeekR.html) With some added features to make it more suitable for plant samples.
+Identification of regions of low or no methylation is based on [MethylSeekR](https://bioconductor.org/packages/release/bioc/html/MethylSeekR.html).
+The pipeline contains a few added features to make it more suitable for the analysis of plant samples.